 While there are some cards offering full Priority Pass memberships, they typically have $450+ annual fees.
-The great thing about this card is that it has a reasonable annual fee and offers 10 Priority Pass visits per year at no cost.
+The great thing about the Hilton Surpass Card is that it has a reasonable annual fee and offers 10 Priority Pass visits per year at no cost.
 That’s a useful perk for someone who travels occasionally.

-The Amex Hilton Surpass Card offers some potentially valuable purchase protection, return protection, and extended warranty.
+The Amex Hilton Surpass Card offers some potentially valuable purchase protection and extended warranty coverage.
 While you’ll want to check your cardmember agreement for all the details, you can potentially expect:

 One of my favorite features of Amex cards is access to Amex Offers, which offers savings on purchases with all kinds of retailers.
 There’s huge value to be had in getting as many Amex cards as possible, so that you can get these offers on multiple cards.

 Amex Offers could save you hundreds of dollars per year.
 You can access these offers by logging into your account and scrolling down to the bottom of your account summary page.